lupyuen/lupyuen.github.io/src/blockly.md

 We'll break this down in the next section.

-TODO

-_Why limit to IoT Sensor Apps?_
+_But why build IoT Sensor Apps with Blockly and Zig?_

--   Types are simpler: Only floating-point numbers will be supported, no strings needed
+-   __Types are simpler:__ Only floating-point numbers will be supported, no strings needed

--   Blockly is Typeless.
-With Zig we can use Type Inference to deduce the missing types
+-   __Blockly is Typeless.__ With Zig we can use Type Inference to deduce the missing types

--   Make it easier to experiment with various IoT Sensors: Temperature, Humidity, Air Pressure, ...
+-   __Easier to experiment__ with various IoT Sensors: Temperature, Humidity, Air Pressure, ...

 # Read Sensor Data